 Online Suspicious Activity Reporting (SAR) Training for Law Enforcement and Hometown Security Partners

-The Nationwide SAR Initiative (NSI) training strategy is a multifaceted approach designed to increase the effectiveness of state, local, tribal, and territorial law enforcement and public safety professionals and other frontline partners in identifying, reporting, evaluating, and sharing pre-incident terrorism indicators to prevent acts of terrorism.
+The Nationwide SAR Initiative (NSI) training strategy is a multifaceted approach designed to increase the effectiveness of state, local, tribal, territorial, and campus law enforcement and public safety professionals and other frontline partners in identifying, reporting, evaluating, and sharing pre-incident terrorism indicators to prevent acts of terrorism.
 SAR has ten public-facing trainings for frontline officers and hometown security partners in recognizing what kinds of suspicious behaviors are associated with pre-incident terrorism activities, understanding how and where to report suspicious activity, while protecting privacy, civil rights, and civil liberties when documenting information.
 This training also provides information about integrating the Nationwide SAR Initiative (NSI) into your organization's operations.
-Learn more about SAR Training for Law Enforcement and Hometown Security Partners.

 Office for Bombing Prevention (OBP)

-OBP offers bombing prevention training through multiple platforms to meet stakeholder needs via direct delivery, in-person in a traditional classroom setting or in-residence, at the FEMA Center for Domestic Preparedness (CDP), online through a virtual instructor-led training (VILT) platform, and through independent study training (IST).
-Learn more about OBP.
+The Office for Bombing Prevention (OBP) offers training across multiple platforms to meet stakeholder needs.
+For instance, training is conducted by mobile training teams that conduct onsite training, in-residence at the FEMA Center for Domestic Preparedness (CDP), online through a virtual instructor-led training (VILT) platform, and through independent study training (IST) programs.

 Community Awareness Briefing (CAB)